Melanesian mythology: Origin of mankind from other sources

-The second main idea of the creation of humankind is that humans may have originated from birds.
-In the Admiralty Islands, according to one version, a dove bore two young, one of which was a bird and one a man, who became the ancestor of the human race.
-In another version, a tortoise laid ten eggs, from which hatched eight tortoises and two human beings, one man and one woman; and these two, marrying, became the ancestors of both light-skinned and dark-skinned people.
-In Fiji, it is said that a bird laid two eggs which were hatched by Ndengei, the great serpent, a boy coming from one and a girl from the other.
-A variant of this is found in Torres Straits where, according to the Eastern Islanders, a maggot developed from a bird egg.
-The maggot then transformed into human shape.
+Another major myth of the creation of humankind in Melanesian mythology is that humans originated from birds.

+In the Admiralty Islands, a myth describes a dove bearing two young, one of which was a bird and one a man, who became the ancestor of the human race.
+In another version of the myth, a tortoise laid ten eggs, from which hatched eight tortoises, one man, and one woman.
+The men and women married, becoming the ancestors of both light-skinned and dark-skinned people.
+In Fiji, it is said that a bird laid two eggs which were hatched by Ndengei, a serpent, a boy coming from one and a girl from the other.
+A variant of this is found in Torres Straits where, according to the Eastern Islanders, a maggot developed from a bird egg, which then transformed into a man.

-Myths of the origin of men or of deities from a clot of blood are of interest in their relation to other areas in Oceania.
-One version again comes from the Admiralty Islands.
-A woman, named Hi-asa, who lived alone, one day cut her finger while shaving pandanus strips.
-Collecting the blood from the wound in a mussel-shell, she put a cover over it and set it away; but when, after eleven days, she looked in the shell, it contained two eggs.
-She covered them up, and after several days they burst, one producing a man and the other a woman, who became the parents of the human race.
-In the neighboring island of New Britain one account gives a similar origin for the two brothers To-Rabinana and To-Karvuvu.
-While an old woman was wading in the sea searching for shellfish, her arms pained her, and so, taking two sharp strips of pandanus, she scratched and cut first one arm and then the other.
-She laid the two strips of pandanus covered with her blood in a heap of refuse which she intended to burn; but after a time the pile began to swell, and when she was about to set fire to it, she saw that two boys had grown from her blood—from the blood of her right arm, To-Kabinana, and from that of her left arm, To-Karvuvu.
-At several points in northern Papua New Guinea, Dixon seemed to find similar tales of children originating from clots of blood, although here they are not considered as the parents of mankind.
+Myths of the origin of men or of deities from a clot of blood are found in Melanesia among other parts of Oceania.
+A myth from the Admiralty Islands places the origin of men as having hatched from eggs that arose from the spilled blood of a woman named Hi-asa.
+In the neighboring island of New Britain, one account gives a similar origin for the two brothers To-Rabinana and To-Karvuvu: An old woman was wading in the sea searching for shellfish; her arms pained her, and so, taking two sharp strips of pandanus, she scratched and cut first one arm and then the other.
+The two bloodied strips of pandanus later began to swell, and when she was about to set fire to it to destroy them, two boys had grown from her blood—from the blood of her right arm, To-Kabinana, and from her left arm, To-Karvuvu.
+At several regions in northern Papua New Guinea, Dixon seemed to find similar tales of children originating from clots of blood.